Lawful Development Certificates

 - you want to be certain that you do not need planning permission

-It is important to note that a Lawful Development Certificate is not the same as planning permission.
+It is important to note that a Lawful Development Certificate (LDC) is not the same as planning permission.
 It is a legal instrument for clarifying facts, examining evidence and considering the legality of any development or use.
 The Local Validation List for an LDC application sets out the information you should submit to support your application.

 There are two types of certificate:

 There may be situations when you need a Lawful Development Certificate to prove that a use or development is lawful.
 You may be requested to provide a certificate by a:

 - buyer's solicitor if you are selling your property

 Our legal officers can help you understand what type of information you need to provide with your application.
 We also recommend you seek professional legal advice if your case is a complex one.

 - The burden of proof lies with you.

 - Once you have applied, we will not request further information from you.

 - If more evidence becomes available, you have to submit a new application.

 - All applications are handled by the Authority's legal team.